kailash-manasarovar/statement/docs/timeline/2022/october.md

 - The English ladies often talk about a woman who died suddenly of a heart attack.
 - I had walked with her back in 2008.
 I remembered her vaguely.

+## Lucia, Lorraine's friend and colleague

+- One Sunday evening, late in October, I'm walking on the beach.
+- Lucia has been instructed to see if I remember her.
+- I do, but I'm depressed so I do not acknowledge her, I just smile.
+- I wonder who told her and her husband to go to the beach that evening at that time.
+- I never saw her previously or since there.
+- I guess she's a test to see how well the switcheroo brain damage herbs have worked.

 ## Halloween